 - A. Series points for the ProSolo® Class Championships will be accumulated by ProSolo® National Series class finishing positioning in the best two (2) events entered AND the ProSolo® Finale.
-Competitors must compete in the Championship Finale event in order to be eligible for year-end prize money and/or trophies. - B. Series Challenge championship points for the JCJ Cup (Open) and the Fletcher Cup (Ladies) will accumulate by qualifying points and finishing position in their respective Challenges at the best two (2) Challenges in which they participated AND the ProSolo® Finale.
-Competitors must run their Challenge to receive qualifying points. - C. Awarding of Points - 1.
+Competitors must compete in the Championship Finale event in order to be eligible for year-end prize money and/or trophies.
+Series points will only be awarded to entrants with an annual membership at the time of an event. - B. Series Challenge championship points for the JCJ Cup (Open) and the Fletcher Cup (Ladies) will accumulate by qualifying points and finishing position in their respective Challenges at the best two (2) Challenges in which they participated AND the ProSolo® Finale.
+Competitors must run their Challenge to receive qualifying points.
+Series points will only be awarded to entrants with an annual membership at the time of the event. - C. Awarding of Points - 1.
 An event is counted for the championship when a driver has started at least one (1) run in class competition at an event.
 Points are awarded on a per-class, per-event basis. - 2.
 As a driver changes class entered or indexed against, the points will start over as a new entrant.
 If a driver returns at a later event to a previous class, the points will again accumulate as an entrant in that class. - 3.
 In case of a point finishing position tie (Class or Challenge), the tie-breaker will be their relative finishing position in the ProSolo® Finale (Class or Challenge as applicable).
 If this does not resolve the tie, their relative qualifying position for the Challenge will be used to break the tie. - 4.
 Competitors must run in a Challenge to receive Challenge points. - 5.
-If a competitor is disqualified at The Tire Rack® SCCA® Solo® National Championship, all or a portion of the Series points may be revoked and their finishing position may be vacated. - 6.
-End of the year class awards will be presented based on the following schedule of the number of Series participants.
+If a competitor is disqualified at The Tire Rack® SCCA® Solo® National Championship, all or a portion of the Series points may be revoked and their finishing position may be vacated.

+6. End of the year class awards will be presented based on the following schedule of the number of Series participants.
 To be considered a Series participant, a driver must compete in two (2) National Series events and the ProSolo® Finale.

 Number of participants Number of awards

-1-2 1
+1 - 2 1

-3-5 2
+3 - 5 2

-6-8 3
+6 - 8 3

 9 - 11 4

 12 and over 5